 Health science professionals who specialize in health education are certified, highly trained practitioners in the field.
 They have the knowledge, skills, and training to plan and implement effective, targeted programs for communities and individuals.

 The online Bachelor in Health Science Degree program from Touro University Worldwide offers a concentration in Health Education.
-The Health Science program prepares dedicated students to assess, identify, organize, and implement individual and community-focused health education probrams.
+The Health Science program prepares dedicated students to assess, identify, organize, and implement individual and community-focused health education programs.
 While TUW does not offer certification, students can prepare to sit for the CHES exam.
+Explore the Online BS in Health Science curriculum.

 Health education is a key component to ensuring a healthy, thriving population.
 As costs mount and trends drive accelerating change, professionals with this healthcare expertise are needed to help shape the future of healthcare in the United States and across the globe.